Cybergate9/SayGutenburg/README.md

 * identify start and end of book Gutenburg markers (and their line numbers)

-* identify, isolate and array-load book 'contents block' and chapters list from within, into 'Chapters array'
+* identify, isolate and array-load book 'contents block' and chapters list from within, into 'Contents Block array'

-* if no 'contents block', identify 'Chapter X's within text and their meta, store in 'Chapters array'
+* (removed temporarily) if no 'contents block', identify 'Chapter X's within text and their meta, store in 'Chapters array'

-* for each Chapter look up its starting line number from within text and record into 'Chapters array'
+* for each Chapter find its starting line number 'markers' from within text and record them into 'Chapters array'

 * based on all this, the test processor cuts up the input and outputs each chapter as a separate text file

 Testing has *only* taken place on the single Agatha Christie book in the test code so far (https://www.gutenberg.org/files/863/863-0.txt)

+* with the Agatha Christie, under current logic, the Contents Block outputs as Chapter 1..

 # Credit where credits due